cerennk/co2-gdp-hdi-analysis/README.md

 - Saved the consolidated dataset as `master_cross_section.csv`.

 ### Exploratory Data Analysis
-- Generated descriptive statistics (mean, median, variance, missing values).
+- Generated descriptive statistics (mean, median, variance, missing values) for CO₂, GDP, HDI, Life Expectancy, and GII.
-- Visualized distributions using histograms and kernel density plots.
-- Created correlation matrices and pairwise scatter plots for key variables.
+- Inspected distributions and pairwise patterns using a seaborn pairplot (KDE on the diagonal and scatter plots off-diagonal).
+- Created a correlation heatmap for the main variables (CO₂, GDP, HDI, Life Expectancy, GII).
-- Produced country-ranked bar charts (CO₂, HDI).
+- Produced country-ranked bar charts for the top 20 CO₂ emitters and top 20 countries by HDI.
-- Compared continents using boxplots for CO₂ and HDI.
+- Compared regions using continent-level boxplots for CO₂, HDI, Life Expectancy, GDP, and GII.
-- (Optional) Plotted global choropleth maps for CO₂ and HDI using Plotly.

 ### Statistical Testing
 - Pearson and Spearman correlations were used to test the four main hypotheses.